-If you don’t fit any of those categories you can choose online shopping where you’ll be earning your 3% on many online retailers.
-Grocery stores aren’t a category because you automatically get 2% cash back on them and 1% on all other purchases.
+If you don’t fit any of those categories, you can choose online shopping where you’ll be earning your 3% on many online retailers.
+Grocery stores aren’t a category, because you automatically get 2% cash back on them and 1% on all other purchases.

 Wells Fargo Business Platinum

-When you sign up for the Wells Fargo “Business Platinum” card you have the option of selecting 50,000 bonus points or the $500 cash-back bonus.
-If you’re churning for cash-back, it’s obvious you’ll be selecting the $500 sign-up bonus.
+When you sign up for the Wells Fargo Business Platinum card you have the option of selecting 50,000 bonus points, or the $500 cash-back bonus.
+If you’re churning for cash back, it’s obvious you’ll be selecting the $500 sign-up bonus.

 The card earns unlimited 1.5% cash-back on every purchase.
-No worries about which card earns on which purchase, this card earns on every dollar you spend no matter where you spend it.
+No worries about which card earns on which purchase, as this card earns on every dollar you spend no matter where you spend it.

-With no annual fee, free employee cards and an introductory nine month 0% APR, this is a good card for small business owners looking to maximize their cash back rewards.
+With no annual fee, free employee cards, and an introductory nine-month 0% APR, this is a good card for small business owners looking to maximize their cash back rewards.

 All in all, there are plenty of fantastic options for both cash back and travel rewards to consider when looking to get started churning in 2023.
 Above are our five top choices for those starting out.
 Considering cash back vs travel rewards is a fantastic question to ask yourself before even applying.